Advanced usage¶

 Process terminated

-Reading structs
+Reading structs¶

-We are able to read function arguments with Frida using the args:NativePointer[] array.
+array.
 However, this is not possible with arguments that are not simple types such as structs.

-Reading from a user-controlled struct.
+Reading from a user-controlled struct¶

-Given this declaration:
+Given the following declaration:

 void print_struct(myStruct s)

-We want to log each different member of s.
-As we can see, the only thing that we have is s and we can’t apply any Frida API method such as .readInt() or .readCString().
-We need to first gather the offsets of the struct to be sure what we are trying to read.
+We want to log each different member of the struct stored in s.
+As we can see, the only thing that we have is s and we can’t apply any Frida API method such as .readInt()

 struct myStruct